Pool-Of-Tears/SuperHero-Quotes/README.md

 </details>

 ## Collection updates:
 Quotes collection will be updated frequently from new movie releases from both Marvel & DCU or whenever i have some great findings!
+(Please see CHANGES.md file to stay in loop with new additions.)

 ## Contribute